 - Print the Billing Information Card (or have it viewable on your mobile device) and take it with you to the provider.

 - Tell them you’re a Veteran enrolled in VA health care, AND

 - You would like to get a flu shot, paid for by VA.

 - Show your government-issued ID and the Billing Information Card.

 There is no copayment charge if your visit consists only of a flu vaccine.
 In addition, flu-vaccine only visits do not count towards visits and/or copayments associated with using VA’s urgent care benefit.

 Documentation of the flu vaccination is sent to VA by the community provider to update the Veteran’s medical record.
 Veterans can also request a copy of the documentation showing they received the flu vaccine.

 Frequently Asked Questions

-Not all flu vaccines are made by the same company.
-The flu vaccines you receive at VA or an in-network community retail pharmacy or urgent care location will help protect you from the flu this season.
-VA will pay for standard dose (quadrivalent) and high-dose flu shots.
+It varies, but regardless of the manufacturer, the flu shot you receive at VA or an in-network, community retail pharmacy or urgent care location will help protect you from the flu.

 For help with eligibility and general questions, call 800-MyVA411